sm1lexops/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Secure your AWS Account

 - Secure and add MFA for root user [What is MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)
-- Create additional user at the IAM Dashboard
+- Create additional user at the IAM Dashboard (Optinal: you can creat user with AWS portall or AD login with granular access policy)
 - Set account alias and region
 ### Install AWS CLI